 Based upon the Massachusetts threshold requirement, we always recommend to anyone who has been injured in a motor vehicle accident to seek medical attention for their injuries.
 Sure, if you are not hurt there is no need to see a doctor.
 But, if you are hurt or believe you may have an injured, it is best to seek medical attention.
 Seeing a doctor will get you the medical attention you need for your injuries and also help protect your legal rights to seek and recover damages for pain and suffering.

 Also, Massachusetts Lawyers Weekly recently reported on a personal injury lawsuit that went to trial.
 In that case, a woman was injured in a car accident and sought financial compensation for medical bills and pain and suffering for her injuries.
 Unfortunately, she failed to introduce any medical bills at her trial and the judge entered a directed verdict for the defendant.
 This means that the judge found that the plaintiff did not meet the $2,000.00 threshold requirement because she did not introduce any medical bills at her trial.
 Therefore, the judge entered a verdict for the defendant and the plaintiff lost and did not recover any money.
 This woman was represented by an attorney.

 This is a great example of why anyone injured in an accident in Massachusetts should hire a personal injury attorney that is not only experienced in handling car accident cases, but is a qualified litigator and familiar with the rules of evidence and experienced in trial.

-If you, or someone you know, have been injured in a motor vehicle accident a very important decision you can make right away is to seek advice from an experienced injury attorney.
+If you or someone you know suffered injuries in a motor vehicle accident, a very important decision you can make right away is to seek advice from an experienced injury attorney.
 Mahaney & Pappas, LLP has represented countless people hurt in accidents in Massachusetts and have the experience and qualifications to help you.